Warning, borrowing money also costs money.

 There are exceptions to the principle of concurrent management: certain particularly important management acts require the signature of both spouses:

-- Take out a consumer loan;
+• Taking out a consumer credit;

-- An installment purchase;
+• An installment purchase;

 In summary regarding the legal regime

-- In practice, however, credit institutions and companies will require the signature of both spouses;
+• In practice, however, institutions and credit companies will require the signature of both spouses;

 For more information, we invite you to contact our brokers.